Weekly Technical Strategist On EURUSD

 0

-EURUSD: Though EUR closed higher the past week, it gave back most of those gains suggesting a move lower may occur in the new week.
-Resistance is seen at the 1.1250 level with a cut through here opening the door for more upside towards the 1.1300 level.
-Further up, resistance lies at the 1.1350 level where a break will expose the 1.1400 level.
-Its weekly RSI is bearish and pointing lower supporting this view.
-Conversely, support lies at the 1.1100 level where a violation will aim at the 1.1050 level.
-A break of here will aim at the 1.1000 level with a turn below that level targeting the 1.0950 level.
-All in all, EUR faces downside threats in the medium term.
+EURUSD: Having EUR taken back most of its previous week losses to close higher the past week, we could see more recovery occurring.
+This development leaves risk higher in the new week though with caution.
+Support lies at the 1.0900 level where a violation will aim at the 1.0850 level.
+A break of here will aim at the 1.0600 level with a turn below that level targeting the 1.0550 level.
+Resistance is seen at 1.1050 level with a cut through here opening the door for more downside towards the 1.1100 level.
+Further up, resistance lies at the 1.1150 level where a break will expose the 1.1200 level.
+All in all, EUR remains biased to the downside medium term.